 If you meet the definition of close contact, you may be under self-quarantine.
-Please review the County's Local Health Order for exemptions.
-Exceptions may exist for vaccinated individuals (within last three (3) months) and/or individuals that have already tested positive (within last three (3) months).
+Please review the County's Local Health Order for exemptions, including for fully vaccinated employees and those that have tested positive for COVID-19 in the past.
+The following are some examples: